Melissa Lucio: Death of Mariah Alvarez

 Mariah Alvarez was born to Melissa Lucio and Robert Alvarez in September 2004.
 Mariah was Lucio's twelfth child.
 Child Protective Services had previously investigated Lucio for allegations of child neglect, and they reported that Lucio's youngest children were often left in the care of their teenaged siblings.
 Lucio was addicted to cocaine and tested positive shortly after Mariah was born; this prompted authorities to place her children in foster care.
 Three older children went to live in Houston with their father, and Lucio regained custody of the others in late 2006.

 On February 17, 2007, paramedics were called to the Lucio residence because two-year-old Mariah was unresponsive and not breathing.
-According to the Cameron County District Attorney's Office, Mariah was found at the home with signs of abuse on her body.
-She had scattered bruising, bite marks on her back, patches of hair that had been pulled out, and a broken arm.
+The child was pronounced dead at a local hospital.
+According to the Cameron County District Attorney's Office, Mariah was found in her home with signs of abuse on her body, including marks on her back, missing patches of hair, and a fracture in her arm.
 According to Lucio, Mariah had sustained the injuries when she fell down a flight of stairs two days earlier.
 It was later determined that Mariah's arm had been broken two to seven weeks before her death, and an autopsy also showed a head injury and bruising of the kidneys, lungs and spinal cord.
-The child was pronounced dead at a local hospital.

 Interrogations

 Following Mariah's death, Lucio was arrested and questioned for seven hours by Texas Ranger Victor Escalon without a lawyer present, and without receiving food or water.
 She admitted to having spanked Mariah, but denied ever having abused her, which she repeated more than 100 times.
 She was then told by Escalon: "Right now, it looks like you're a cold-blooded killer.
 Now, are you a cold-blooded killer or were you a frustrated mother who just took it out on [Mariah]?"
-He continued by telling her, "We already know what happened".
+He continued by telling her, "We already know what happened."
 After several hours of interrogation, Lucio stated, "I guess I did it.
 I'm responsible."
+Melissa confessed afterwards to biting and beating Mariah in the past as well as pinching Mariah's genitals, but denied causing the fatal head injury.
+This confession has later been supported by accounts given by Mariah's siblings who reported seeing their mother often pinching and hitting Mariah.

 One of Lucio's sons was also questioned by law enforcement shortly after Mariah's death.
-In a video, a female officer asks the boy: "Did you see your sister fall down the stairs or did somebody tell you that she fell?"
-The boy then responded: "No, I saw her fall."
+In a video, a female officer asks the boy, "Did you see your sister fall down the stairs or did somebody tell you that she fell?"
+The boy then responded, "No, I saw her fall."